dstish/My-FizzBuzz-Solution/README.md

 # FizzBuzz

-I wrote the FizzBuzz solution
+I wrote the FizzBuzz solution in Python and C#